izgzhen/hadrian-soh17-notes/proposal.md

 #### Overview

-The dynamic way is a flag, which when turned on, will instruct the build system to create shared libs for packages, such as `base`.
+The dynamic way is a flag, which when turned on, will instruct the build system to create shared libraries for packages like `base`.
 So when the dependents are built with dynamic flag on, they will be linked to these shared libraries, rather than static ones.

-So basically this is to write build rules for `*.so` objects.
+In current Hadrian, we include "ways" as part of the `Context`.
+In short, this part is about writing build rules for `*.so` targets.

-Jose Calderon (@jmct) already had some progress on this issue.
+Jose Calderon already had some progress on this issue.
 I need to talk to him more about this.
+Recently, GHC team had been reworking the dynamic way on Windows.
+We need to track this as well.

 #### References